Built by Metorial, the integration platform for agentic AI.

 search_documentation

-Search Linear's official documentation to learn about features and best practices.
+Search Linear's official documentation for features and usage guidance.

 Parameters: